Reach Out: Ways To Help A Loved One At Risk Of Suicide

 According to the AFSP, people who take their own lives often show a combination of these warning signs.

-And the signs can be different for different individuals, says Madelyn Gould, a professor of epidemiology in psychiatry at Columbia University, who studies suicide and suicide prevention.
+And the signs can be different for different individuals, says Madelyn Gould, a professor of epidemiology in psychiatry at Columbia University who studies suicide and suicide prevention.

 "For some people, it might be starting to have difficulty sleeping," she says.
 Someone else might easily feel humiliated or rejected.

-"Each one of these things can put [someone] more at risk," explains Gould, "Until at some point [they're] not in control anymore."
+"Each one of these things can put [someone] more at risk," explains Gould, "Until at some point, [they're] not in control anymore."

-2. Reach out and ask, 'Are you Ok?'
+2. Reach out and ask, "Are you OK?"

 So, what do you do when you notice someone is struggling and you fear they may be considering suicide?